misant/backupy/README.md

 Known Issues
 ------------

-- multiprocessing broke -i --ip args processing for other then --ros modes
 - when a lot of files are copied error occurs: "paramiko.ssh_exception.ChannelException: (1, 'Administratively prohibited')"
 - ftp get need to me modified to copy to /target/ not to /target/ip/ folder
 - if -i arg ip validation failed, additional empty string returned